omgnetwork/elixir-omg/docs/fee_design.md

         }
 ```

-The input of the fee transaction can just be empty.
+The input of the fee transaction can be empty.

 It would have one output per transaction, which follows fungible token output format, which can be spent to a Payment transaction.